unilock/ChatLogger147/README.md

 # ChatLogger147

-Logs chat to a text file
+Logs chat to a Discord server!?